CortoMaltese3/TeamProject/README.md

 9. All the applications must be accessible via internet, on local or global internet network and there must be a user with username / password: god / god where he will be able to view all messages between all of the users.
-10.You will also be marked with 50 marks for your oral presentation.
-Your total marks
-    will be 150 marks.